 Ellen DeGeneres ordered everyone pizza at the Oscars.
 Was it an odd choice to feed a bunch of well-dressed celebrities greasy pizza?
 Maybe.
 Was it ingenious social media bait?
-Most .
-I’m not sure how the Oscars worked back in 1929, but it’s absolutely vital that the audience is entertained.
+Most certainly.
+I’m not sure how the Oscars worked back in 1929, but now it’s absolutely vital that the audience is entertained.
 This isn’t just the audience at the show, nor is it just the audience watching at home, but it’s also the audience on social media.
 Any marketing content writer will tell you that.

 And the Award Goes To…

 Demian Farnworth wrote an article on Copyblogger that went through 10 ways for a marketing content writer to write good copy.
 He said that writing an effective copy is both “an art and a science.”
 The art comes from being creative with your content.
 The science comes from Bill Nye – just kidding.
 According to Farnworth, copy exists in a world of “tests, trial and failure, improvement, breakthroughs, education and predictability.”
 In order to make good content, both art and science must work together.

 This is where the Oscars come in.